tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_more_about_authorization.md

 * Block or throttle any requester who exceeds the rate limits
 * Apply different permission levels to different users

-Sometimes APIs will give you both a public and private key.
+APIs might give you both a public and private key.
 The public key is usually included in the request, while the private key is treated more like a password and used only in server-to-server communication.
 For some API documentation sites, when you're logged into the site, your API key automatically gets populated into the sample code and API Explorer.

 ### Basic Auth {#basic_auth}

-One type of authorization is called Basic Auth.
+Another type of authorization is called Basic Auth.
 With this method, the sender places a `username:password` into the request header.
 The username and password is encoded with Base64, which is an encoding technique that converts the username and password into a set of 64 characters to ensure safe transmission.
-Here's an example of a Basic Auth in a header:
+Here's an example of a Basic Auth in a request header:

 ```
 Authorization: Basic bG9sOnNlY3VyZQ==